-The Notes are issued pursuant to and in accordance with: (i) the Local Budget Law, constituting Chapter 169 of the Laws of 1960 of the State of New Jersey, as amended and supplemented ("Local Budget Law"); (ii) ordinance 2023-09, duly and finally adopted by the Township Committee (the "Ordinance"); (iii) a resolution adopted by the Township Committee on April 4, 2024 ("Resolution"); and (iv) a Certificate of Determination and Award, executed by the Chief Financial Officer of the Township on May , 2024 ("Award Certificate").
+The Notes are issued pursuant to and in accordance with: (i) the Local Budget Law, constituting Chapter 169 of the Laws of 1960 of the State of New Jersey, as amended and supplemented ("Local Budget Law"); (ii) ordinance 2023-09, duly and finally adopted by the Township Committee ("Ordinance"); (iii) a resolution adopted by the Township Committee on April 3, 2025 ("Resolution"); and (iv) a Certificate of Determination and Award, executed by the Chief Financial Officer of the Township on May 8, 2025 ("Award Certificate").

-The Notes are dated May 29, 2024 and mature on May 28, 2025.
-The Notes are issued in [bearer][registered book-entry only] form without coupons and are not subject to redemption prior to maturity.
-The Notes are being issued by the Township to provide funds which will be used to temporarily finance the cost of a special emergency appropriation of the Township for the costs associated with a complete program of revaluation of real property.
+The Notes are dated May 23, 2025 and mature on May 22, 2026.
+The Notes are issued in bearer form without coupons and are not subject to redemption prior to maturity.
+The Notes are being issued by the Township to provide funds which will be used to temporarily finance the cost of a special emergency appropriation of the Township for the costs associated with the complete program of revaluation of real property.

 As the basis for the opinion set forth below, we have examined such matters of law as we have deemed necessary including, inter alia, the Constitution of the State of New Jersey, the Internal Revenue Code of 1986, as amended ("Code"), and the Local Budget Law.
-We have also examined such documents, certifications and instruments as we have deemed necessary including, without limitation, the Ordinance, the Award Certificate, the representations and covenants of the Township given pursuant to the Code as set forth in the Certificate as to Nonarbitrage and other Tax Matters ("Nonarbitrage Certificate"), and the other certifications, opinions and instruments listed in the closing agenda prepared in connection with the settlement for the Notes.
+We have also examined such documents, certifications and instruments as we have deemed necessary including, without limitation, the Ordinance, the Resolution, the Award Certificate, the representations and covenants of the Township given pursuant to the Code as set forth in the Certificate as to Nonarbitrage and other Tax Matters ("Nonarbitrage Certificate"), and the other certifications, opinions and instruments listed in the closing agenda prepared in connection with the settlement for the Notes.